 There are a lot of different options for seeing Halong Bay, ranging from day trips from Hanoi on up to tour packages lasting a couple of weeks.

-If you’re thinking about doing your own Halong Bay cruise, or are simply curious about what there is to do and see in Halong Bay, read on!
+If you’re planning your own visit, or are simply curious about what there is to do and see in Halong Bay, read on!

 Given the flexible nature of our travel plans around Asia, we were hesitant to book a Halong Bay cruise very far in advance.